Ageing and Sleeping

 Treating Insomnia: Various Approaches

 Cognitive Behavioral Therapy (CBT) is a great option for treating people suffering from chronic insomnia, tackling anxiety, and improving sleep habits.
-Making lifestyle changes and adopting good sleep hygiene practices has proven effective in reducing various sleep issues, including insomnia symptoms, and enhancing overall sleep quality.
+It’s challenging and difficult but it may help.

 Cognitive Behavioral Therapy (CBT) for Insomnia